2014 National IP LawMeet®

 About the 2014 National IP LawMeet®

 The 2014 National IP LawMeet® will take place in the fall of 2014.
-There will be an East Coast Regional Meet (host school to be determined) and a West Coast Regional Meet (host school to be determined).
-The top two performing teams (one from each side) of each Regional Meet will participate in a virtual National Meet.
+There will be an East Coast Meet hosted by University of Pennsylvania Law School and a West Coast Regional Meet hosted by Santa Clara University School of Law.
+The top two performing teams (one from each side) of each Regional Meet will participate in a National Meet at BakerHostetler on Friday, November 14th, 2014.

 A panel of experts from private practice will evaluate each team's success in achieving the goals of the parties to the transaction.
 The winning team will be the one that adeptly combines its lawyering skills, drafting, and negotiating techniques with their knowledge of contract, corporate and IP law.
 Teams will also be evaluated for their business acumen and ability to structure innovative and creative solutions for modern IP problems within the transactional setting.